-Historic houses, sweeping lawns and art galore – that’s what awaits at these incredible stately homes in Leeds.
+Historic houses, sweeping lawns and art galore – looking for the best stately homes and gardens in and around Leeds?
+We’ve got you covered.

 Visiting a country house is like stepping into a bygone era.
 From the grandeur of the architecture to the unparalleled craftsmanship that went into every piece of furniture, it’s a world away from our modern lives and a welcome escape.
 But where should you go?
-There are four must-visit stately homes and gardens in Leeds, each as good as the last, so why not work your way through them all?
+Here, we’ve listed some must-visit stately homes and gardens in and around Leeds, each as good as the last, so why not work your way through them all?

 Planning a cultural day-out in the city?
 Check out our guides on the best art galleries and museums in Leeds.